 What is a graduate assistantship and how do I apply?

 Graduate Assistantships provide remission of the instructional fee portion of tuition and a salary on a regular periodic basis as compensation for the service provided each term of the appointment (see the OGS website).
 There are three types of assistantships: teaching, research, and administrative.
 Graduate assistants must be full-time graduate students, regularly admitted to a graduate degree program, and in good academic standing to begin an assistantship.
 Students are free to apply for assistantships in any department (academic or administrative), not only in the department to which they are admitted.
 Students wishing to apply for graduate assistantships must correspond directly with the department offering the assistantship.

-For graduate assistant openings in other departments, as well as more information on tuition remission, stipend amounts, etc., please visit the Office of Graduate Studies website at www.pdx.edu/ogs/graduate-assistantships.
+Some graduate assistant openings are also posted on the Office of Graduate Studies website at www.pdx.edu/ogs/graduate-assistantships.